Colors

 Methods

-Each color is an object with the following methods:
+Each color in the slice is an object with the following methods:

 ColorHex